ronflima/environment/README.md

 >
 > It is important to mention, also, that I built it to run under WSL on
 > Windows.
 But it should work on virtually any popular linux distro out there
-> since I have uses only linux standard stuff.
+> since I have used only linux standard stuff.